IBM/s2i-open-liberty-workshop/README.md

     docker build -t $DOCKER_USERNAME/s2i-open-liberty-builder:0.1.0 .
     ```

+1. Log in to your Dockerhub account.
+After running the below command, you will be asked to enter your docker username and password.

+    ```bash
+    docker login
+    ```

 1. Push the builder image out to Docker hub.

     ```bash
-    docker login
     docker push $DOCKER_USERNAME/s2i-open-liberty-builder:0.1.0
     ```